 How to Cope with the Two Week Wait: FAQs, Symptoms & More

 Ah, yes.
 Everyone's least favorite thing about trying to conceive: the dreaded "two week wait."
-Obsessively wondering if you're pregnant, documenting your symptoms by the hour, blowing through packages of pregnancy tests even though you know you should wait to test...it's a difficult time to navigate.
+Obsessively wondering if you're pregnant, documenting your symptoms by the hour, blowing through packages of pregnancy tests even though you know it's too early to test...it's a difficult time to navigate.

 Skip to a section:

-As a fertility patient who has recently been through it (a few times!), and had a ton of anxiety during my own two week waits, I decided to ask my fertility nurse Brigitte Alicea some questions and share them with you.
-My hope is that reading these responses will give you some peace of mind - or at least stop you from driving yourself crazy searching the internet for clear answers!
+As a fertility patient who has recently been through it and gets a ton of anxiety about the two week wait, I decided to ask my fertility nurse Brigitte Alicea some questions and share them with you.
+My hope is that reading these responses will give you a little peace of mind as you wait - or at least stop you from driving yourself crazy searching the internet for answers!

 What is the two week wait?

-Also referred to as the "TWW" in the fertility community, the two week wait is the period of time between ovulation and when an embryo implants (if the pregnancy is successful).
+The two week wait, also referred to as the "TWW" in the fertility community, is the period of time between ovulation and when an embryo implants (if the pregnancy is successful).

 The Emotional Struggle